garrandall/popular-music-data/tracks/she-s-got-that-vibe-r--kelly-public-announcement.md

 It's one o'clock and the party's just beginning
-The place is jumping, ooh, what a lovely scene
+The place is jumping, oh, what a lovely scene
 Gotta let you know, let you know the deal
 I want you now, baby and I'm for real, so